jondedman/server-challenge/README.md

 node app.js // This will start the server on a local port on your machine
 ```

-Everytime you make a change to the server code, make sure to re-run `node app.js` to have the latest version of your code running.
+Every time you make a change to the server code, make sure to re-run `node app.js` to have the latest version of your code running.